It was 2010. The country was reeling after a financial crisis but hopeful that things were on the upswing.

 Happiness vs. Misery

-Of course, the researchers admit the errors in their work.
+The researchers freely admitted the potential flaws in their work.
 The study measured happiness, not misery.
 It’s possible that misery would be much higher at the lowest income levels.

 Money Can’t Buy Happiness, But You Can’t Be Happy Without It

 The research went through a lot of effort to highlight what we already know.
-Money doesn’t buy happiness.
+Money doesn’t buy happiness – but it’s hard to live a happy life if you’re struggling to make ends meet.

 What Makes People Happy?